zac-heisey/murray-lampert/_posts/2018-08-08-our-favorite-home-improvement-remodeling-blogs.md

 - Home Remodeling
 - Community
 featured-image: "/uploads/home-improvement-remodeling-blogs.jpg"
-excerpt: At Murray Lampert, we're always on the lookout for helpful resources to share with homeowners.
+description: At Murray Lampert, we're always on the lookout for helpful resources to share with homeowners.
 Here are 6 of our favorite home improvement & remodeling blogs to follow - besides our own, of course!
 author: Gregg Cantor